Arkiralor/learn_go/readme.md

 ```
 In the example directly above, we have only declared a variable `x` of type `int` and have not assigned it any value.
 In these cases, the compiler assigns a default value to the variable.
 The default value depends on the type of the variable.
 For example, if we declare a variable of type `int`, the default value is `0`.

-It should be noted that there is also a short-hand method for decalaring variables in go, which goes something like the following:
+It should be noted that there is also a short-hand method for decalaring variables in Go, which goes something like the following:

 ```go
 x := a